 Participation has doubled in the Analyst Value Survey this year, with seven responses for every three last year and an excellent geographical spread across the developed world.
 As the survey’s impact grows, we get a lot of feedback on how to improve it.
+If you are interested in doing surveys for money, join this site here.
 We find that analysts have especially useful feedback and, indeed, I had lunch with Clive Longbottom today to get some great ideas on how to present the results this year and how to use branching in the survey next year.

 Today we sent out a reminder to take the survey to some thousands of contact in Panalyst, our database of analysts’ users, and of course we got some comments back from people.
 It’s worth commenting on a few of the points they raised.

 Because there’s nothing we can do to prevent the survey link getting to people who are not users of analysts’ services, we include some filter questions in the survey: if you tell us that you don’t use analysts, or that you work for an analyst firm, then of course we won’t use your responses.
 These filter questions confuse some people: why, they ask us, do we want the opinions of analysts of those who don’t use them.
 Of course we don’t (although their responses tell us something, like what analysts think of their peers, or what perception of analyst firms is like among non-users); we are simply filtering those comments out.